hongjinn/myproject-django-mod_wsgi-apache/README.md

 # PostgreSQL on EC2

-* Instructions incomplete...
-I'm not sure how to connect your home computer to the postgres server on the EC2.
-This will work on the EC2 itself

 ```
 sudo apt-get install postgresql
 sudo apt-get install python-psycopg2                     # This will be used with Django